sokhuong-uon/advent-of-code-2023/README.md

 ## Run solution

-Change the code inside `main.or` to each solution.
+Change the code inside `main.rs` to each solution.

 ### Run day 13 part 2